Java Syntax – A Complete Guide to Master Java

 The compiler first executes the main method and then the object method.

-5. Control statements
+5. Java Control Statements

 a.
-Conditional Statements
+Conditional Statements in Java

 These statements are purely based on condition flow of the program.
-Its divided into the following 3 parts
+It’s divided into the following 3 parts

 i. if statement